mime-memo/NOVELSUM/README.md

 **NOVELSUM** is a research framework for long-form summarization and evaluation of historical Danish and Norwegian novels.

-This repository accompanies the paper:

-> *NOVELSUM: Evaluating Long-Form Summary Generation for Historical Scandinavian Novels*
-> (LREC 2026)

 ## Features
 - Full-text & hierarchical LLM summarization